openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 User entities represent individual API consumers and are owned by a specific domain.

-Role grants explicitly associate users with projects.
-Each user-project pair can have a unique set of roles granted on them.
-Granting a user a role on a domain effectively grants that role across all projects owned by that domain.
+Role grants explicitly associate users with projects or domains.
+Each user-project or user-domain pair can have a unique set of roles granted on them.

 A user without any role grants is effectively useless from the perspective of an OpenStack service and should never have access to any resources.
 It is